scottgoering/HeaterMeter-wiki/Console-hang.md

 ### The console on my RaspberryPi hangs after booting

-When plugged into an HDMI monitor, boot messages are seen on the console but then the system appears to hang, the log ending with the following lines
+When plugged into an HDMI monitor, boot messages are seen on the console but then the system appears to hang, the log ending with some variation on this

 ```
 [    5.565063] usbcore: registered new interface driver rtl8192cu